mellow-ayaya/BagCustomizer_for_ElvUI/README.md

 2. **Explore More Themes**: Type /bcfe in chat and check out the "Themes and Profiles" tab for more pre-made designs
 3. **Customize Everything**: Use the "Advanced" tab to fine-tune specific elements
 4. **Save Your Creations**: Once you're happy with your settings, save them as a theme
+<br><br><br>

 ### Good to Know

-- For best results, have your bags open when applying themes or changing settings
+- To avoid needing to reload, have your bags open when applying themes or changing settings
 - Settings are stored in your ElvUI Profile - export them if you want to use across different profiles
-- The Bank and Warbank are not currently supported
+- The Bank and Warbank are not supported
-- Each component can be independently enabled/disabled
+- Each feature can be independently enabled/disabled
+<br><br>

 ### Recommended ElvUI Settings